 You can read our blog post about this topic here.

 Per our scale of change, we think Mail Tracking Protection will cause extreme changes to how email marketing and optimization programs run and which KPIs they can use going forward.

 IP Address Obscurification

 Apple’s Webkit rendering engine (which powers all browsers on iOS) will be getting an upgrade.
-With this enhancement, the internal machine learning algorithm gets to determine the path of a network call to a third-party domain.
-That means that if the algorithm classifies a network call as having tracking capability, the request will be routed through two server hops before reaching the remote system.
+With this enhancement, a tracker list powered by DuckDuckGo gets to determine the path of a network call to a third-party domain.
+That means that if DuckDuckGo classifies a network call as having tracking capability, the request will be routed through two server hops before reaching the remote system.

 From a business perspective, this means that marketing tags will likely not get the ‘real’ IP Address, which may impact geo-fencing and geo-targeting capabilities and related reporting.
 The system is designed to keep the exit endpoint ‘near’ the real endpoint, so this is likely to manifest as inflated visitor traffic numbers in city hubs and deflated numbers in rural areas.
 The rendering engine turns the system on by default, so it’s automatically enabled for the user regardless of the browser they use.